 American Express Platinum Card Information

-Current Sign Up Bonus: 100,000 Membership Rewards points + 10x points at U.S. supermarkets and gas stations.
+Current Sign Up Bonus: 125,000 Membership Rewards points + 10x points restaurants worldwide and when you Shop Small in the U.S. during the first six months.

 Earning Membership Rewards Points: